Skip to content

 provenance.json

-The purpose of this RECOMMENDED file is to describe properties of provenance files.
-It MUST contain the column provenance_label, which MUST consist of prov-<label> values identifying one row for each prov entity in the dataset, followed by an optional column containing a description for the entity.
+The purpose of this RECOMMENDED file is to describe properties of prov- entities used in the names of provenance files.
+It MUST contain the column provenance_id, which MUST consist of prov-<label> values identifying one row for each prov entity in the dataset, followed by an optional column containing a description for the entity.
 Each entity MUST be described by one and only one row.

 We RECOMMEND to make use of these columns, and in case that you do use them, we RECOMMEND to use the following values for them: